 One notable – and ever so morbid – fad was the making of memorial jewelry to commemorate the passing of a beloved.
 Before photography was discovered in the latter part of the Victorian age, snipping a thick lock of hair from the head of the deceased to create a locket, or braiding it into a kind of bizarre ornament was de rigueur.

-While creating jewelry from a lock of hair may be seen as a bit romantic, more morbid creations were made using teeth and bones, and were incorporated into flashy adornments such as rings and cufflinks….it seems that a serial killer could easily get away with various crimes given the nature of this peculiar tradition.
+While creating jewellery from a lock of hair may be seen as a bit romantic, more morbid creations were made using teeth and bones, and were incorporated into flashy adornments such as rings and cufflinks….it seems that a serial killer could easily get away with various crimes given the nature of this peculiar tradition.

 Later on, with the advent of photography came an even more macabre fashion: snapping a photo with the corpse of your loved one.
 Countless images have survived this peculiar moment in history, documenting a little boy holding his dead brother for example; forcing the body to stand upright for the camera.

 While both traditions can somehow be seen as a natural evolution of painting portraits to honor the memory of the deceased, they are still rather disturbing for the darkness they conjure.